chiarasharp/virulence/README.md

 - 3:PM10 - This dataset is under a "<a href="https://www.eea.europa.eu/code/gis" rel="nofollow">EEA (European Environment Agency) standard re-use policy</a>": this means that this content is freely available either for commercial and non-commercial use, as long as the source is acknowledged.
 This is possible thanks to "<a href="https://discomap.eea.europa.eu/Index/" rel="nofollow">Discomap</a>", a website that allows the re-use of map services created by developers and GIS (Geographic Information System) experts.
 - 4:SUP - Same as the 2:POP dataset.
 - 5:AGE - Same as the 2:POP dataset.
+- 6:HOSP - Provided by the website of the Ministry of Health, this dataset is tutelated by a "<a href="https://www.dati.gov.it/iodl/2.0/" rel="nofollow">Italian Open Data Licence 2.0</a>": data under this policy can be freely downloaded, consulted and shared.
+Besides, users have the possibility to merge this data with further information, in order to obtain a mashup for a product or an application.
+The only requirement is to mention the source and to include, if possible, a link to the license.
+- 7:TEMP - Same as the 2:POP dataset.

 ### <a name="#technical-analysis"> 4.3 Technical Analysis</a>